Deadline for Fall 2024 Applications is December 1, 2023

 Office of International Affairs

-For more information about OHSU's resources on visa statuses, immigration services, and international student resources, contact the Office of International Affairs.
+To obtain an I-20 or for more information about OHSU's resources on visa statuses, immigration services, and international student resources, contact the Office of International Affairs.

 The Clinical Psychology Program is able to provide appropriate accommodations during the application process if requested.
 If you need a reasonable accommodation to participate in admissions, please contact the Office of Graduate Studies no later than November 1.
 We cannot guarantee an accommodation if your request is not made in a timely manner.